Community Assembly

 About the magazine

 The magazine “SHIFT!
-Actions for Migrating Perspectives” is acknowledging the alarming reality of journalists with migrant backgrounds in Europe.
-Many have experienced discrimination and exclusion within mainstream media, causing the need for independent initiatives and platforms.
-These initiatives provide best practices for creating inclusive newsrooms representing racialised and marginalised communities.
-These best practices include selecting topics that encompass the diversity of migrant communities and encouraging the inclusive representation of diverse communities in reporting.
-The people and initiatives highlighted in the magazine have distinguished themselves through their independent reporting on asylum, immigration, and media issues.
+Actions for Migrating Perspectives” acknowledged the alarming reality of journalists with migrant backgrounds in Europe.
+Many had experienced discrimination and exclusion within mainstream media, causing the need for independent initiatives and platforms.
+These initiatives provided best practices for creating inclusive newsrooms representing radicalised and marginalised communities.
+These best practices included selecting topics that encompassed the diversity of migrant communities and encouraging the inclusive representation of diverse communities in reporting.
+The people and initiatives highlighted in the magazine had distinguished themselves through their independent reporting on asylum, immigration, and media issues.

 The magazine was made in three weeks in Amsterdam, in a pop-up editorial event ‘Decolonised newsroom’ organised by Here to Support and Unbias the News, which enabled the content team to work in person.
 The editorial team consisted of members of communities in Europe, reflecting on their own approaches.
 It builds upon the network of Decolonising the Newsroom, a community event coordinated by ZEMOS98 and Conciencia Afro in Madrid in July 2022, and the research by Eticas.